 New Products: CNP Zois offers a wide range of products covering the insurance needs of its customers.
-During the course of the year the Company launched new health products, enriched the personal risk and protection products which are expected to increase the Company's sales volume in 2019.
+During the course of the year the Company designed a new unit-linked product that was launched in the beginning of 2020, enriched health products and the personal risk and protection products which are expected to increase the Company's sales volume in 2020.
 CNP Zois plans to continue with successful product launches, in both categories savings and risk.